California prosecutes kidnapping for ransom under Penal Code 209.

 Police officers may go too far when they try to secure a confession after a kidnapping.
 They could attempt to force you to admit to an act you did not carry out.
 In this situation, a lawyer could build a defense for you.

-The Simmrin Law Group may provide you with information about Penal Code 209: Kidnapping for Ransom charges.
-You can easily reach out to us for help at (310) 997-4688.
-You may also complete our online contact form.
+The Simmrin Law Group may provide you with information about Penal Code 209: Aggravated Kidnapping charges.
+You can easily contact us for help by calling or completing our online contact form.
 Reach out to a Los Angeles criminal defense lawyer now to discuss all your legal options after a PC 209 charge.